Maryland vs. Indiana NCAA Football Odds, Plays and Insights | October 30, 2021

 Maryland Stats and Trends

-- Maryland has three wins against the spread in seven games this year.

-- This season, the Terrapins have two ATS wins in three games as a favorite of 5.5 points or more.
+- The Terrapins have covered the spread twice this season when favored by 5 points or more (in three chances).

-- Maryland has eclipsed the over/under in 42.9% of its opportunities this year (three times over seven games with a set point total).
+- Maryland's games this year have hit the over in 42.9% of its opportunities (three times in seven games with a set point total).

-- When Maryland records more than 30.7 points, it is 2-0 against the spread and 2-0 overall.
+- Maryland is 2-0 against the spread and 2-0 overall this season when the team records more than 30.7 points.

-- When Maryland totals more than 362.6 yards, the team is 3-1 against the spread and 4-0 overall.
+- When Maryland churns out more than 362.6 yards, the team is 3-1 against the spread and 4-0 overall.

-- The Terrapins have turned the ball over 13 times this season, five more turnovers than the Hoosiers have forced (8).

 - Find the latest spread and moneyline odds for Maryland at SISportsbook.